 Nowadays the Innovation fields of Medical and Life science as well as Automotive, Aerospace and several other industries are tremendously growing.
-One important role plays the controlled nebulization of different kinds of liquids via advanced products.
+One important role plays the controlled nebulization of different kinds of liquids via advanced products, like vibrating mesh.
 In order to keep the needed devices as small as possible not only pipes, valves and connectors for fluid passage have to be miniaturized.
 Of even equal importance: the active element for fluid transportation.

 Our Video demonstrates the controlled nebulization of liquids suited for any simple application.
 Inhere, a manageable range of equipment is needed to build up a working system consisting of a liquid source, two tubes, one mp6 micropump and one vibrating mesh.
 The shown setup is flexible and represents the basics for smart generation of ultrafine mist.